 The enrolment requirements are summarised below.
-The final date by which you must meet all the enrolment requirements is 31 August 2024.
-You'll be enrolled with effect from 1 September.
-If you wish to enrol in a degree programme which starts on 1 February 2025, you must meet all the enrolment requirements by 31 January 2025..
+The date by which you must meet all enrolment requirements is 31 August 2025.
+You will be enrolled with effect from 1 September.
+If you wish to enrol in a degree programme which starts on 1 February 2026, you must meet all enrolment requirements by 31 January 2026.